Colonial-Dev/satpaper/README.md

 - Meteosat 9 (Africa, Middle East, India, Central Asia)
 - Meteosat 10 (Atlantic Ocean, Africa, Europe)

+Satpaper can also select SLIDER sectors and products.
+Full-disk imagery remains the default.
+Regional sectors such as GOES CONUS and mesoscale imagery are cropped and scaled to fill the requested wallpaper resolution.
+Some regional feeds have irregular source footprints, so their source-side no-data corners remain black.
+Sector availability varies by satellite.

 It's also possible to specify a custom background image, if desired.

 ## Warning - Data Usage